siyelo/dna/_docs/conflict-handling.md

 ## How is this intended to be used?

-The policy lives in a google doc and has been “signed” by about 80% of the Siyeloers so far (as of Jan 2015)
+The policy lives in a google doc and has been "signed" by about 80% of the Siyeloers so far (as of Jan 2015)

-Signing the doc is a personal commitment - “I intend to follow this process”.
-It also acts as a “permission” to hold each other accountable for following the process.
-That way we can help remind each other - “Hey Joe, I hear you complaining about Lisa.
-So are you going to bring it up with Lisa, or let it go?”
+Signing the doc is a personal commitment - "I intend to follow this process".
+It also acts as a "permission" to hold each other accountable for following the process.
+That way we can help remind each other - "Hey Joe, I hear you complaining about Lisa.
+So are you going to bring it up with Lisa, or let it go?"

 We don’t force anyone to sign, but part of the experiment is to see how many will :o)